seyhunsaral/zbrac/README.md

 ## About the project
 zBrac[1] is a tool designed for easy modification of the text in z-Tree[2] treatment files.
 With zBrac, you can export specified text into *a language file* and import it back after the text modification or translation.

-The main advantage of using zBrac for z-Tree experiment development is that that the text in zTree files can be modified easily at any time, which means the coding process and the text design/translation process can be independently done.
+The main advantage of using zBrac for z-Tree experiment development is that that the text in zTree files can be modified easily at any time, which means the coding process and the text design/translation process can be almost independently done.

 zBrac's design is specifically tailored for multicultural studies: By using the software, you can code your experiment once and send the original language file for translation. zBrac also tries to tackle encoding issues special characters in z-Tree by offering different encoding options.